The Friends of Pine Hawk 2024 Fall Programs are presented with support from the Acton Memorial Library and Freedom’s Way National Heritage Area.

 Community Service Day Sunday, November 10, 1-3PM in person.

 Assist with trail and site maintenance on the Nashoba Brook Conservation Land’s Trail Through Time, a multicultural heritage trail in North Acton.
+The focus of this annual effort will be trail and site maintenance as well as cleaning trail kiosks.
 Local Scout troops are also invited to join.
-Rain date is Sunday, November 17.
+There will be an optional brunch beforehand at 11:30 am.
+Details will be emailed to registrants a few days in advance.
 Limited to 25, ages 13 and up.

-Archaeologist David Gutbrod will share several experiences and discoveries encountered in his professional life.
-David is a busy team member of a local archaeological firm and also serves as Chair of Westford’s Historical Commission.
-Earlier this year he also did the research for the very first application of Acton’s new Archaeological Protection bylaw, providing an extensive report on a significant site in North Acton.
-David will share some highlights of this Acton project as well as others around the US, including recent remote sensing projects conducted in Worcester Cemetery, Tampa Bay’s lost cemetery, and the hidden and abandoned remains of the former village of Ethel, Florida.
+Archaeologist David Gutbrod will share experiences and discoveries encountered in his professional life.
+David is a member of a local archaeological firm and serves as Chair of Westford’s Historical Commission.
+He also did the research for the very first application of Acton’s new Archaeological Protection bylaw, providing an extensive report on a significant site in North Acton.
+David will share highlights of this Acton project as well as others around the US, including recent remote sensing projects conducted in Worcester Cemetery, Tampa Bay’s lost cemetery, and the hidden and abandoned remains of the former village of Ethel, Florida.

 Native Americans and the Revolution: The Times Are Exceedingly Altered Thursday, December 5, 7PM pm in person at room 204 at Acton Town Hall and via Zoom